 Advertisement

-The event itself is relatively new to France - it did not cross over the Atlantic until after 2013.
-While French Black Friday is still rather minuscule in comparison to the United States, most large retailers do participate at some level.
+The day itself is relatively new to France - it did not cross over the Atlantic until after 2013 - and is definitely less of a big deal in France than it is in the US.

 Advertisement